goldfirere/units/README.md

     This re-exports most of the definitions from `Data.Metrology.Poly`, but restricts a few operators to work only with the default LCSU, as this is simpler for new users to `units`.

+ -  __`Data.Metrology.Vector`__

+    This also re-exports a similar set of definitions as `Data.Metrology.Poly`, but provides numerical operations based on `vector-space` instead of the standard numerical classes.

  -  __`Data.Metrology.Internal`__